hrome13/Cryptography/README.md

 # Cryptography

-In this repository, I have implemented some cryptosystems (encryption/decryption schemes) in Python 3 in a Jupyter notebook.
+In this repository, I have implemented some cryptosystems (encryption/decryption schemes) in Python 3 in a Jupyter notebook (cryptosystems.ipynb).

 Currently implemented:
 - Goldwasser-Micali (GM)